A delicious alternative to a lettuce salad, this Broccoli Salad with Bacon and Dried Cherries is perfect for any gathering!

 Broccoli Salad with Bacon and Dried Cherries

-Tips for Making this Broccoli Salad
+Tips for Making this Broccoli Salad Recipe with Bacon

 I couldn’t resist digging into a big bowl of this broccoli salad immediately after tossing and though it was tasty, it was SO much better the next day.
 The dressing had loosened up a bit and the flavors melded wonderfully.
 Unlike a next-day soggy lettuce salad, this sturdy gem aged well.
 So if you’re in need of a little different side for your next gathering, give this one a shot.
 And plan ahead by making it the night before—it’s worth the wait!